silverstripe/silverstripe-versioned-snapshots/README.md

 Page is the owner, block is the origin and layout block is a related object.
 Passing the layout block through allows the layout block to display it's own version history in the CMS edit form.
 This feature may have marginal use and it's ok to skip it.

-### Model work flow

-When a dataobject is written, an `onAfterWrite` handler opens a snapshot by writing a new `VersionedSnapshot` record.
-As long as this snapshot is open, any successive dataobject writes will add themselves to the open snapshot, on the `VersionedSnapshotItem` table.
-The dataobject that opens the snapshot is stored as the `Origin` on the `VersionedSnapshot` table (a polymorphic `has_one`).
-It then looks up the ownership chain using `findOwners()` and puts each of its owners into the snapshot.

-Each snapshot item contains its version, class, and ID at the time of the snapshot.
-This provides enough information to query what snapshots a given dataobject was involved in since a given version or date.

-For the most part, the snapshot tables are considered immutable historical records, but there are a few cases when snapshots are retroactively updated

-* When changes are reverted to live, any snapshots those changes made are deleted.
-* When the ownership structure is changed, the previous owners are surgically removed from the graph and the new ones stitched in.

 ## Versioning